Joako360/osm2city/doc/manual/parameters.rst

 BUILDING_REDUCE_CHECK_TOUCH                     Boolean    False     Before removing a building due to area, check whether it is touching another
                                                                      building and therefore should be kept.
 BUILDING_NEVER_REDUCE_LEVELS                    Integer    6         Buildings that tall will never be removed in removing.

+BUILDING_TEXTURE_GROUP_RADIUS_M                 Integer    0         For BUILDING_LIST buildings, distance within which buildings will tend to
+                                                                     have the same texture (e.g. in the UK, Netherlands).
+                                                                     Heuristics are only used if value > 0.
+A typical value would be around 2000.

 =============================================   ========   =======   ==============================================================================